 The GI side effects associated with NSAIDs were thought to occur primarily when NSAIDS are taken frequently or for long periods.
 However, NSAIDS have recently been found to pose a much higher relative risk of bleeding in the upper GI tract (as much as 4 times greater with Diclofenac and Naproxen) after only one month of regular NSAID doses .
 Curcumin has been found to be well tolerated even in doses up to 10g/day and therefore represents a safe and effective alternative to NSAIDs, particularly with use for conditions that require long term management such as osteoarthritis, or in patients with a history of stomach ulcers, cardiac or kidney problems.

 Secondly, whilst NSAIDs work on only one inflammatory pathway (inhibition of COX), curcumin has been shown to exert effects on many (NF-KB, COX, NOS, 5-LOX) [1, 9].
 This may in part explain some of curcumin’s wide ranging health effects.

 How to take

 As mentioned above, standard prepatations are very poorly absorbed.
 If you want to supplement with curcumin we recommend taking it in a more absorbable form such as the brand “Meriva”.
-You can find the Meriva formulation in Jarrow Curcumin Phytosome available from amazon.
+You can find the Meriva formulation in Jarrow Curcumin Phytosome.

 - Peddada, K.V., Peddada, K.V., Shukla, S.K., Mishra, A. and Verma, V., 2015.
 Role of Curcumin in Common Musculoskeletal Disorders: a Review of Current Laboratory, Translational, and Clinical Data.
 Orthopaedic surgery, 7(3), pp.222-231.